Rayce185/BTKeepAlive/README.md

 * May not work with all Bluetooth device types
 * Some devices might require specific keep-alive intervals
 * Service requires system restart after major Windows updates
+* ⚠️ **Current Status**: The service reduces but does not completely eliminate the standby gap when audio playback starts.
+This is being actively worked on.

 **Troubleshooting**